koehlersimon/osp/README.md

 ## Why you should use OSP

-- Decentralized social network
+- Allows you to setup a decentralized social network
-- 100% control over data and privacy
+- Each user (installation) has 100% control over data and privacy
-- Social media and Enterprise CMS features combined
 - High security through the use of TYPO3
 - More freedom and individuality in the design
+- Social media and Enterprise CMS features combined

-## Key Functions
+## Key Features

 - Post editor with Markdown language
 - Personal wall